anaxios/Enchiridion/Zettelkasten/Source - The Domostroi - Rules for Russian Households in the time of Ivan the Terrible.md

 	- [[Preparatory Brain Dump]]: To have a book to conduct every detail of life makes me a little claustrophbic, but I'm a monk so this shouldn't make this reaction in me.
 The strct rules for living seem to be in stark contrast to the laidback lifestyle of America now and the western world in general.
 	- [[Table of Contents]]:
 	- [[Notes]]:
+		- Introduction:
+			- [[Claim|➡]] The nobility had precidence in position that extended even to seats at gatherings called _mestnichsto_.
+It caused incesent squabbling. pg 9
 		- Chapter 1 Pre Read:
 		- Chapter 1:
 			- has [[Claim|➡]] "Claims"